-- 3.1 The Council currently has five Select Committees, which have the following terms of reference:- - 3.2 The Corporate Review Committee is the Council's Principal Scrutiny Committee.
-It is responsible for leading on the overall management and coordination of Select Committee work programmes as well as: - Holding the Leader and Deputy Leader of the Council to account for their leadership and performance. - Scrutiny of the Council's overall performance and approach to managing performance and Strategic Corporate Planning - Scrutiny of the Council's ongoing programme of improvement and transformation. - Scrutiny of the Local Enterprise Partnership - Dealing with any Executive decisions that have been called in by following the procedures outlined in paragraph 17 of this Section, except where the Chairman of Corporate Review delegates consideration to another Committee. - Maintaining an overview of the work of the Council's Local Member Focus Events. - 3.2.1 The committee is responsible for scrutiny of achievement against the Council's strategic priorities of: - Staffordshire's people are involved in shaping the delivery of public services. - Staffordshire's communities are places where people and organisations proactively tackle climate change, gaining financial benefit and reducing carbon emissions. - 3.3 The Health Select Committee is responsible for scrutiny of matters relating to the planning, provision and operation of health services in the Authority's area, including public health, in accordance with regulations made under the Health and Social Care Act 2001 and subsequent guidance. - 3.3.1 The Committee is responsible for scrutiny of achievement against the Council's strategic priorities of:
+- 3.1 The Council currently has four Select Committees, which have the following terms of reference:- - 3.2 The Corporate Review Committee is the Council's Principal Scrutiny Committee.
+It is responsible for leading on the overall management and coordination of Select Committee work programmes as well as: - Holding the Leader and Deputy Leader of the Council to account for their leadership and performance. - Scrutiny of the Council's overall performance and approach to managing performance and Strategic Corporate Planning - Scrutiny of the Council's ongoing programme of improvement and transformation. - Scrutiny of the Local Enterprise Partnership - Dealing with any Executive decisions that have been called in. - Scrutiny of the Council's support services including Finance, ICT, Human Resources, Organisational Development, Legal and Member Services - 3.2.1 Corporate Review will also establish an MTFS Working Group on an annual basis.
+The Working Group will be responsible for the scrutiny of the development of the Council's Medium Term Financial Strategy, Annual Budge and Council Tax setting process. - 3.3 The Health Staffordshire Select Committee is responsible for scrutiny of matters relating to the planning, provision and operation of health services in the Authority's area, including public health, in accordance with regulations made under the Health and Social Care Act 2001 and subsequent guidance including the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013.
+In accordance with these Regulations the County Council has agreed for these regulations to be discharged through the designated Overview and Scrutiny Committee.